nataliamadridb/281-Assignments/Week 2/Idea_1_NMB.md

 ## Motivation

 Recent macroeconomic research (e.g., Herreno & Pedemonte, 2025) shows that regions with lower per capita income experience larger responses to monetary policy shocks due to higher marginal propensities to consume (MPCs).
-Simultaneously, climate shocks like wildfires, hurricanes, or floods disproportionately affect economically vulnerable communities.

-But what happens when these two shocks coincide?
+Simultaneously, climate shocks like wildfires, hurricanes, or floods disproportionately affect economically vulnerable communities.But what happens when these two shocks coincide?
 Could monetary tightening exacerbate the contractionary effect of a climate shock in poor areas with less insurance, higher MPCs, and greater hand-to-mouth behavior?

 This project contributes to the literature by showing that the interaction between climate shocks and monetary policy has unequal effects across space, with poorer U.S. regions experiencing significantly stronger adverse impacts on employment and inflation when contractionary monetary policy coincides with climate disasters.